KevinXuxuxu/ipchecker/README.md

 - Security issues.

 ___Warning: For now the software is just a prototype without any security measure.
-Use it on your own risk!___
+Use it at your own risk!___